- 1. Celebrate the colors of fall

-‘Mix foraged foliage, seasonal produce and dried flowers and grasses for an upbeat and on trend style,’ suggests Country Homes & Interiors stylist Sara Bird.
+‘Mix foraged foliage, seasonal produce and dried flowers and grasses for an upbeat and on trend style,’ suggests stylist Sara Bird.
 ‘Use oversize vases and pots for stems with pumpkins and squashes arranged around the base.’

 10. Get cozy with an outdoor rug

 Love your living room fall decor?
 Then greet your guests with a little bit of it on your porch.
 Incorporating weather-proof textiles and the best outdoor rugs into your porch will signal to your guests that inside awaits a cozy refuge.
-Outdoor rugs like this one from Weaver Green are the perfect transitional addition.
+Outdoor rugs, like this Nomad Sultan Rug from Weaver Green, are the perfect transitional addition.

 ‘A rug or runner in a porch will instantly update and change the feel of the entrance of a home,’ says Tasha Green, Director of Weaver Green.
 ‘Whether it is a statement rug or a simple herringbone design, the addition of a rug or runner will help set the tone for the rest of the interior.’

 11. Let your fall foliage run riot

-The fiery ochres of autumnal leaves always inspire the best fall color schemes for our interiors, so ensure you make the most of them in their natural state in your for a fall porch.
+The fiery colors of autumnal leaves always inspire the best fall color schemes for our interiors, so ensure you make the most of them in their natural state in your for a fall porch.
 This may take a little planning earlier in the year, but think about introducing plants into your porch area and its surroundings that will naturally create a dazzling display when fall comes around.

 In this example, Boston Ivy has been allowed to run across the front of the home and down around the porch area – this variety turns a vibrant ruby red when fall arrives.